 - Prevents crows feet around the eyes

-- Decreases the chance of developing a double chin
+- Decreases the chances of developing a double chin

 - Promotes better circulation and increased blood flow

-- improved complexion in terms of texture and color
+- Improves complexion in terms of texture and color

 - Firms the cheekbones and jawline

 - Takes only a few minutes a day to notice results

 Think of face yoga as a combination of toning, acupressure, massage, and relaxation.
 It’s a natural and effective way to contour and chisel your face, giving it more definition, while counteracting the effects of gravity.
 Slim chubby cheeks, reduce sagging jowls, and increase elasticity, volume, and plumpness.
 If it’s true that we lose all these characteristics as we age, and face yoga can combat the deleterious effects of aging, why not give it a try?!